rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_SHOP.md

 ### 1. Display Basket Items

-- Получить и отобразить список товаров в корзине из commercetools Carts API: название, изображение, цена, количество.
+- Fetch and display the list of cart items from commercetools Carts API: name, image, price, quantity.

 ### 2. Modify Product Quantity

-- Пользователь может изменить количество каждого товара в корзине. Данные обновляются через commercetools API. Итоговая стоимость пересчитывается.
+- The user can change the quantity of each product in the cart.
+Data is updated via the commercetools API.
+The total cost is recalculated.

 ### 3. Remove Product from Cart

-- Кнопка «Удалить» у каждого товара. Товар удаляется через commercetools API.
+- A "Remove" button on each product.
+The product is removed via the commercetools API.

 ### 4. Recalculate Total Cost

-- Итоговая стоимость корзины автоматически пересчитывается при изменении количества или удалении товара.
+- The cart total is automatically recalculated when quantity changes or a product is removed.

 ### 5. Empty Cart Message

-- Если корзина пуста — сообщение «Корзина пуста» и ссылка на каталог.
+- If the cart is empty — a "Cart is empty" message and a link to the catalog.

 ### 6. Promo Code

-- Поле для ввода промокода и кнопка «Применить». Промокод отправляется в commercetools Carts API.
+- A promo code input field and an "Apply" button.
+The promo code is sent to the commercetools Carts API.
-- При применении — отображение и оригинальной, и скидочной цены (визуально различимо).
+- On application — both the original and the discounted price are displayed (visually distinct).

 ### 7. Clear Shopping Cart

-- Кнопка «Очистить корзину» — удаление всех товаров из корзины через commercetools API.
+- A "Clear cart" button — removes all items from the cart via the commercetools API.

 ---